Vaccinations for Kids With Arthritis

 By Stephanie Watson

-Vaccines are critical for preventing disease—and especially so for children with conditions like arthritis.“Kids with arthritis and other chronic inflammatory diseases are potentially at higher risk for infection, and so it is particularly important that they are covered with all the national recommendations in terms of immunizations,” says Dawn Wahezi, MD, MS, interim chief of pediatric rheumatology, Children’s Hospital at Montefiore Medical Center in New York.
+Vaccines are critical for preventing disease — and especially so for children with conditions like arthritis.
+“Kids with arthritis and other chronic inflammatory diseases are potentially at higher risk for infection, and so it is particularly important that they are covered with all the national recommendations in terms of immunizations,” says Dawn Wahezi, MD, MS, interim chief of pediatric rheumatology, Children’s Hospital at Montefiore Medical Center in New York City.

-Kids with arthritis can—and should—get all vaccines the CDC recommends for their age group, with just a few exceptions.
+Kids with arthritis can — and should — get all vaccines the Centers for Disease Control and Prevention (CDC) recommends for their age group, with just a few exceptions.

 Live vs. Inactive Vaccines